yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 This caused an unexpected problem: RAM consumption while building increased enough to cause our buildbot to cry for help, causing builds on our Azure DevOps CI to randomly run out of memory.

 byte[] suggested that I instead profile which subprojects would provide the most performance boosts, and to only apply LTO to those.
-A few rounds of toasting a CPU building yuzu later, and it was determined that the two most obvious candidates, core and video_core, were the responsible ones for the performance boost provided by enabling LTO.
+A few rounds of toasting a CPU by building yuzu later, and it was determined that the two most obvious candidates, core and video_core, were the responsible ones for the performance boost provided by enabling LTO.

 {{< gh-hovercard "9872" "Partially applying LTO" >}} to only the core and video_core projects not only reduced compiler RAM use, but also provided a very minor but still consistently measured performance increase, `The Legend of Zelda: Link’s Awakening` improved from 257 FPS to 260 FPS.
 Nothing groundbreaking, but it’s a free bonus from a change that was only intended to reduce RAM use!